 Here’s a good read for you from Oprah’s website on the topic of approval.

-Do you folks have any stories of how the need for validation has jeopardized your relationships or your self-respect in anyway?
-Please do share.
+Do you have have any stories of how the need for validation has jeopardized your personal relationships or your self-respect in anyway?
+Do share.